 ‘Hockey’ came close to a premiership in 1899, even though a mysterious newcomer called “Snowden” took his place in the Norwood team for three matches near the end of the season.
 One might speculate that “Snowden” was in fact Horsell , playing under a pseudonym for reasons unknown.
 “Snowden” kicked the sealing goal as Norwood pushed Port Adelaide to third spot with 5.5. to 3.7 win and then contributed three goals to the 13.12 to 4.5 victory that eliminated North Adelaide.
 Even more baffling, Snowden was named in the Norwood team that defeated West Torrens 4.15 to 2.7 and Horsell was not - yet Horsell was credited with a goal.
 Horsell was back – and “Snowden” heard of no more – when Norwood upset South Adelaide 7.11 to 6.2 in the Labor Day holiday final on 1 September.
 Alas for Norwood, and for ‘Hockey’, South as top team was given another chance under new rules introduced that season and won the replay 5.12 to 2.2 to take the flag.

-‘Hockey’ was active in 1900 but played no senior games in Norwood’s 1901 premiership year.
+‘Hockey’ was active in 1900 but played just one game for Norwood in the club’s 1901 premiership year, being recalled from Solomontown in the Port Pirie league for the 13 July match in which the Redlegs beat Port 6.7 to 5.3 at Adelaide Oval.
 He gave West Torrens good service in 1902 and 1903 before returning to Norwood for the opening of the 1904 season.
 He played just the one game and was not there for Norwood’s premiership that year either.